YounesLamCherradi/CryptoSuiteVault/README_Fermat-Primality-Test.md

 Features ✨

-Probabilistic Primality Testing: Utilizes a probabilistic approach to quickly identify prime numbers.
+-Probabilistic Primality Testing: Utilizes a probabilistic approach to quickly identify prime numbers.

-Based on Fermat's Little Theorem: Employs a well-known theorem in number theory to test for primality.
+-Based on Fermat's Little Theorem: Employs a well-known theorem in number theory to test for primality.

-Fast and Lightweight: Designed to assess numbers for primality with minimal computational resources.
+-Fast and Lightweight: Designed to assess numbers for primality with minimal computational resources.

-Customizable Accuracy: Allows the user to balance between testing speed and the level of certainty by adjusting the number of iterations.
+-Customizable Accuracy: Allows the user to balance between testing speed and the level of certainty by adjusting the number of iterations.

 How It Works 🧐